Most people face a common issue with their IMEI number: losing them. This most often happens when you buy a locked second-hand phone.

 Finally, the whole process is complete, and you can reboot to see the signal again on your phone.

 This is the easiest approach among all other methods.
 It is mandatory to have a rooted Android phone for this method to work.

 Also, you need to know the IMEI number for which you can check the outside of the box or near the battery.

-First, download and install Mobileuncle tools or MTK engineering mode app after you are done with installing open the settings in the MTK app and go to the connectivity to select CDS information.
+First, download and install Mobileuncle tools or the MTK engineering mode app.
+After you are done installing, open the settings in the MTK app and go to the connectivity to select CDS information.

-Under CDS, you should select Radio information then select the phone 1 option.
-Now, enter AT+EGMR=1,7, “Your phone’s IMEI number”, enter AT and reboot your mobile.
+Under CDS, you should select Radio information, then select the Phone One option.
+Now, enter AT+EGMR=1,7, “Your phone's IMEI number,” enter AT, and reboot your mobile.

 You will get the signal after your phone switches on.